irkgreen/beltprox/README.md

 -Test running app from springboard
 -Add favicon for icon on springboard
 -Hide title bar
--need to remove motorcycle/bike unknowns in local storage or export (KY doesn’t use this – probably easier to remove in KTC’s import)
--change date to number when stored in key (currently a very long string) -title row for CSV is set in two places – should be a global variable -email not sent on desktop during upload.
+-change date to number when stored in key (currently a very long string) - maybe okay -email not sent on desktop during upload.
 We should check and use another method for debugging -Use a picture for vehicle types and seat
 -disable copy/paste